Oliver2213/nncp-stuff/ideas.md

 nncp-addneigh bob nncpnode://encoded-keys...
 nncp-rmneigh bob
 ```
 Maybe the fictional nncpnode scheme could have an addr arg, for specifying one or more addresses.
-Then, though ugly, we have a fully web-ready and standard format for sharing nodes aong friends.
+Then, though ugly, we have a fully web-ready and standard format for sharing nodes among friends.
+The directory config format sort of solves this neighbor adding problem...
+Except now your config is a directory, and you still need to write something to add nodes to it.
+Still, maybe it could be an intermediate step?
+A bash function to write a new node to a config directory.
+Then just convert back to hjson when done.

 ## content and tooling
 NNCP is perfect for bulk offline downloading / uploading of content to and from places.
 NNCP works via unix philosophy, but still needs a bit more work on tooling to